-- 6.3 You must not, in relation to contact with any person or organisation that lobbies do anything which contravenes this Code or any other relevant rule of Name of the IJB or any statutory provision. - 6.4 You must not, in relation to contact with any person or organisation who lobbies, act in any way which could bring discredit upon Name of IJB. - 6.5 The public must be assured that no person or organisation will gain better access to or treatment by, you as a result of employing a company or individual to lobby on a fee basis on their behalf.
+- 6.3 You must not, in relation to contact with any person or organisation that lobbies, do anything which contravenes this Code or any other relevant rule of the IJB or any statutory provision. - 6.4 You must not, in relation to contact with any person or organisation who lobbies, act in any way which could bring discredit upon the IJB - 6.5 The public must be assured that no person or organisation will gain better access to or treatment by, you as a result of employing a company or individual to lobby on a fee basis on their behalf.
 You must not, therefore, offer or accord any preferential access or treatment to those lobbying on a fee basis on behalf of clients compared with that which you accord any other person or organisation who lobbies or approaches you.
-Nor should those lobbying on a fee basis on behalf of clients be given to understand that preferential access or treatment, compared to that accorded to any other person or organisation, might be forthcoming from another member of Name of IJB.
+Nor should those lobbying on a fee basis on behalf of clients be given to understand that preferential access or treatment, compared to that accorded to any other person or organisation, might be forthcoming from another member of the IJB.

 - 6.6 Before taking any action as a result of being lobbied, you should seek to satisfy yourself about the identity of the person or organisation that is lobbying and the motive for lobbying.
-You may choose to act in response to a person or organisation lobbying on a fee basis on behalf of clients but it is important that you know the basis on which you are being lobbied in order to ensure that any action taken in connection with the lobbyist complies with the standards set out in this Code. - 6.7 You should not accept any paid work relating to health and social care:- - (a) which would involve you lobbying on behalf of any person or organisation or any clients of a person or organisation. - (b) to provide services as a strategist, adviser or consultant, for example, advising on how to influence the IJB and its members.

-This does not prevent you from being remunerated for activity which may arise because of, or relate to, membership of the IJB, such as journalism or broadcasting, or involvement in representative or presentational work, such as participation in delegations, conferences or other events.
+You may choose to act in response to a person or organisation lobbying on a fee basis on behalf of clients but it is important that you know the basis on which you are being lobbied in order to ensure that any action taken in connection with the lobbyist complies with the standards set out in this Code. - 6.7 You should not accept any paid work:- - (i) which would involve you lobbying on behalf of any person or organisation or any clients of a person or organisation. - (ii) to provide services as a strategist, adviser or consultant, for example, advising on how to influence the IJB and its members.
+This does not prohibit you from being remunerated for activity which may arise because of, or relate to, membership of the IJB, such as journalism or broadcasting, or involvement in representative or presentational work, such as participation in delegations, conferences or other events. - 6.8 If you have concerns about the approach or methods used by any person or organisation in their contacts with you, you must seek the guidance of appropriate officers.